What Is Bitcoin, and How Does It Work?

 Strong Points of Bitcoin

-However, that does not mean that Bitcoin does not have its place in the future.
-Let's talk about some advantages and disadvantages of Bitcoin with respect to the traditional currency.
+However, that doesn't mean that Bitcoin doesn't have its place in the future.
+Let's talk about some advantages and disadvantages of Bitcoin with respect to traditional currency.

-Bitcoin purchases between individual users are completely private: it is possible for two people to exchange Bitcoins or fractions of coins between wallets simply by exchanging HASH functions, without names, e-mail addresses or any other information.
-And because the P2P network uses a new HASH function for each transaction, it is more or less impossible to link simultaneous purchases to a single user.
-The nature of the encrypted P2P network also protects it from the outside: nobody can see your purchases or personal receipts without first having access to your wallet.
+Bitcoin purchases between individual users are completely private: Two people can exchange BTCs or fractions of coins between wallets simply by exchanging HASH functions, without names, e-mail addresses or any other information.
+And because the P2P network uses a new HASH function for each transaction, it's more or less impossible to link simultaneous purchases to a single user.
+The nature of the encrypted P2P network also protects it from the outside: Nobody can see your purchases or personal receipts without having access to your wallet.

 - No transaction fees (for now)

-Conventional purchases that are not cash include transaction fees: pay with a Visa credit card, and Visa will charge the merchant a few cents to verify the transaction.
-And, of course, the cost of that charge is transferred in the form of higher prices for goods and services.
+Conventional purchases that aren't cash include transaction fees: Pay with a Visa credit card, and Visa will charge the merchant a few cents to verify the transaction.
+And, of course, that cost forms higher prices for goods and services.

 At the moment, there are no mandatory transaction fees for Bitcoin.
-Individual users and merchants can send their purchases to the network on an equal basis and simply wait for it to be verified in the next block.
+Individual users and merchants can send their purchases to the network equally and simply wait for them to be verified in the next block.
 However, this process can take time (and it takes more time the more the network is used).
-Then, to speed up transactions, many merchants and users add a transaction fee to increase the priority of the transaction in the block, rewarding users in the P2P network for completing the verification process more quickly.
+Then, to speed up transactions, many merchants and users add a transaction fee to increase the priority in the block, rewarding users in the P2P network for completing the verification process more quickly.

-As the global supply of Bitcoins reaches its limit of 21 million coins, transaction fees will become the main method for miners to earn Bitcoins.
-At this point, presumably most transactions will include a small fee simply as a function of completing the purchase quickly.
+As the global supply of BTCs reaches its limit of 21 million coins, transaction fees will become the main method for miners to earn.
+At this point, presumably, most transactions will include a small fee simply as a function of completing the purchase quickly.

 - No central government authority or taxes

-Because Bitcoin is not recognized as an official currency by any country, buying and selling Bitcoins and using them to buy goods and services is not regulated.
-Therefore, anything you buy with Bitcoins is not subject to a standard sales tax or any other tax that is normally applied to that item or service.
+Because Bitcoin isn't recognised as an official currency by any country, buying, selling and using BTC to pay for goods and services aren't regulated.
+Therefore, anything you buy with BTCs isn't subject to a standard sales tax or any other tax that is typically applied to that item or service.
 This can be a great economic advantage if you are rich enough to do a lot of business exclusively in Bitcoin.

 Without being subject to most currency laws, Bitcoin is effectively a barter system.
-Imagine your current supply of Bitcoins as a gigantic pile of potatoes: if you exchange ten thousand potatoes for a new television, the government will not request a sales tax in the form of eight hundred potatoes.
-It simply is not equipped to handle transactions that are not made in its own currency.
+Imagine your current supply of BTCs as a gigantic pile of potatoes: If you exchange ten thousand potatoes for a new TV, the government won't request a sales tax in the form of eight hundred potatoes.
+It simply isn't equipped to handle transactions not made in its own currency.

 Weak Points of Bitcoin

-So, if Bitcoin is so good, why do not everyone use it?
-Well, obviously, it has some drawbacks too, especially at the present time.
+So, if Bitcoin is so good, why doesn't everyone use it?
+Well, it has some drawbacks too, especially at present.

 - Possible government interference

-Every time something new comes up and challenges the status quo, the government gets involved to make sure that things remain as they are supposed to be.
+Every time something new challenges the status quo, the government gets involved to ensure that things remain as they're supposed to be.

-Perhaps the biggest weakness of bitcoin is that it is not a "recognized" sovereign currency, that is, it is not backed by the full faith of any governing body.
-While this could be seen as a strength, the fact of using Bitcoin as a fiduciary currency is supported only by the perceived value of other bitcoin users that makes it highly vulnerable to destabilization.
-In short, if one day a large number of merchants who accept bitcoin as a form of payment stop doing so, then the value of bitcoin will drop drastically.
+Perhaps the biggest weakness of Bitcoin is that it's not a "recognised" sovereign currency.
+It's not backed by the full faith of any governing body.
+While this could be seen as a strength, using Bitcoin as a fiduciary currency is supported only by other Bitcoin users' perceived value, making it highly vulnerable to destabilisation.
+In short, if one day a large number of merchants who accept BTC as a form of payment stop doing so, its value will drop drastically.

-The high current value of Bitcoin is a function of both the relative scarcity of Bitcoins and their popularity as a means of investment and wealth generation.
-If confidence in the Bitcoin market is suddenly and drastically reduced, for example, if a major government declares the use of Bitcoin illegal or if one of Bitcoin's major trading platforms is subject to attacks and loses all of its stored value, the Currency value will fall and investors will lose huge amounts of money.
+The current high price of Bitcoin is a function of both the relative scarcity of BTCs and their popularity as a means of investment and wealth generation.
+Therefore, if confidence in the Bitcoin market is suddenly and drastically reduced, for example, if a major government declares its use illegal or a major trading platform is attacked and loses all of its stored value, the currency price will fall, and investors will lose huge amounts of money.

 - Lack of guarantees

-The Bitcoin network does not have built-in protection mechanisms when it comes to accidental loss or theft.
-For example, if you lose the hard drive where your Bitcoin wallet file is stored (think of a "hack" or an error in a unit without a backup copy), the Bitcoins held in that wallet are lost forever.
+The Bitcoin network doesn't have built-in protection mechanisms for accidental loss or theft.
+For example, if you lose the hard drive where your Bitcoin wallet file is stored (think of a "hack" or an error in a unit without a backup copy), the BTCs held in that wallet are lost forever.
 Interestingly, this is an aspect that further aggravates the limited supply of Bitcoins.

-In addition, if the file in your wallet is stolen or compromised and the Bitcoins contained in it are spent by the thief before the legitimate owner, the double-spending protection mechanism integrated into the network means that the legitimate owner has no alternative.
-Unlike if, for example, your credit card is stolen, you can call the bank and cancel the card, Bitcoin does not have that authority.
-The Bitcoin network only knows that the bitcoins in the committed wallet file are valid and process them accordingly.
+In addition, if the file in your wallet is stolen or compromised and the thief spends the BTCs contained in it before the legitimate owner, the double-spending protection mechanism integrated into the network means that the legitimate owner has no alternative.
+Unlike if, for example, your credit card is stolen, you can call the bank and block the card.
+Bitcoin doesn't have that authority.
+The Bitcoin network only knows that the BTCs in the committed wallet file are valid and process them accordingly.

 - Limited concurrent transactions

-However, all the previous weaknesses are not that significant if you do not buy them, but Bitcoins are exchanged.
-As a merchant you are not the owner of Bitcoins, you do not make payments with bitcoins, but you get a reward for a successful investment.
+However, the previous weaknesses aren't that significant if you exchange BTC.
+As a merchant, you're not the owner of Bitcoins, you don't make payments with them, but you get a reward for a successful investment.
 So, what is the difference between buying and selling Bitcoins?

 What is Buying Bitcoins?

 When you buy or sell cryptocurrencies, you buy the asset itself.
-To buy Bitcoin you need to download a wallet.
-The Bitcoin wallet looks a bit like the online banking software that most traditional commercial banks use for their customers.
+To buy Bitcoin, you need to download a wallet.
+The Bitcoin wallet looks a bit like the online banking software most traditional commercial banks use for their customers.

-Once you have a Bitcoin wallet, use a traditional payment method, such as a credit card, bank transfer or debit card, to buy Bitcoins on a Bitcoin exchange platform.
-The Bitcoins are transferred to your wallet.
-The most important part of any wallet is to keep your passwords (a string of characters) and / or passwords safe.
-If you lose them, you lose access to the Bitcoins stored there.
+Once you have a Bitcoin wallet, use a traditional payment method, such as a credit card, bank transfer or debit card, to buy BTCs on a Bitcoin exchange platform.
+Then, they are transferred to your wallet.
+The most important part of any wallet is to keep your passwords (a string of characters) safe.
+If you lose them, you lose access to the BTCs stored there.
 Once you have Bitcoins in your wallet, you can make payments or exchanges.

-- You can use Bitcoins to pay for various products and services
+- You can use them to pay for various products and services.

 - You have limits for maximum deposits.